ledihdug/HOW-TO/How to Export eps figures from TikZ.md

 # How to Export eps figures from TikZ
 ## For Linux, Mac OS with TeX Live (or MacTeX)
-* Setup tikz externalization as follow
+* Setup tikz externalization as follow:
 ```latex
 \documentclass{article}
 \usepackage{tikz}